Pathology and Imaging

 Immunocytochemical and histochemical evaluations

 Our staff can help the investigator develop antigen retrieval procedures and post-fixation labeling studies.
 The client will provide any primary and secondary antibodies and/or linkers (e.g. streptavidin) necessary for visualization by light, fluorescence, or transmission electron microscopy.
-Expertise is available for a variety of labeling procedures.
-Live cell staining procedures to visualize and quantify the viability of cells in cultured anterior segments and whole rabbit lens capsules is also available.
+Expertise is available for a variety of labeling procedures, including live cell staining to visualize and quantify the viability of cells in cultured anterior segments.

 Morphometry